secure-foundations/veri-titan/docs/Mul.md

 BN.MULQACC        w28.0, w29.1, 1
 BN.MULQACC        w28.1, w29.1, 2
 ```

+## algebraic encoding and why it doesn't work directly

 What makes it tricky to use algebraic solver on that directly is the bit vector addition, which might or might not overflow.
 We can introduce some unconstrained boolean variables, which indicates the overflow bit.